-The law requires that planning decisions pay special attention to preserving or enhancing the character or appearance of conservation areas, in recognition of their particular value.
-Policy G4 supplements the general policies for the historic environment in the North Hertfordshire Local Plan, by providing more specific guidance related to the particular character of Baldock conservation area.
+5.23 The law requires that planning decisions pay special attention to preserving or enhancing the character or appearance of conservation areas, in recognition of their particular value.
+Policy G5 supplements the general policies for the historic environment in the new North Hertfordshire Local Plan, by providing more specific guidance related to the particular character of Baldock conservation area.
 It does not preclude the use of high quality modern design where its form and use of materials respect and complement the character of the conservation area, but such designs will need particularly careful consideration so that they conserve or enhance their surroundings.

-9 NHDC (2003) Character Statement for Baldock Conservation Area; and Urban Practitioners for NHDC (2007) North Hertfordshire Urban Design Assessment: Baldock.
+&lt;sup>13 NHDC (2003) Character Statement for Baldock Conservation Area; and Urban Practitioners for NHDC (2007) North Hertfordshire Urban Design Assessment: Baldock.